 Simons believes that it is equally an exciting and frightening time to be involved in journalism.
 The Internet brings with it new opportunities to experiment with projects and new ways of disseminating information to an audience.
 “Newspapers have seen revenue move to online sites.
 And while mainstream media organisations have also set up their own websites, revenue from online advertising cannot sustain high quality journalism.
 There is, however, no evidence of a declining appetite for news and information.
 Never before has there been so much media choice, or such need for quality information and debate.
 Thanks to the Internet, it’s a time of great challenge to journalism, but also freedom and possibility,” she said.

 Simons described the current shift of moving into the technological revolution similar to that of the time when the printing press was introduced.
+Since the technological revolution, We have seen various customer engagement trends that indicate that newer devices are showing less consistent engagement as consumers become more accustomed to the tricks that device makers and brands use to keep them engaged with their devices and services.
 It changed many ways of doing things but also opened up new possibilities.
 And this, she claims, is how we should approach the future.
 Simons predicts that new publications may be smaller and perhaps less profitable and less powerful than the large dominant media organisations in practice today.
 But these publications will be more intimately connected to their audience, relating to and interacting with them closely.

 Simons spoke about a new model of delivering news called YouCommNews by crowd-sourcing funding as a commissioning mechanism.
 It is based on the same model initiated by the Spot Us project where the public can commission important and overlooked stories and donate money to fund the research, investigating and reporting.
 Referred to as “community powered reporting” the model is a nonprofit project where contributions are tax deductable and is partnered with news organisations to distribute content under appropriate licenses.
 This concept reinforces the notion of developing a more direct and collaborative relationship between professional journalists and the audiences they serve.
 The key question Simons asked in relation to this was “how much will people pay and what will they pay for?”